 One of those factors is the stage of the cancer at diagnosis.
 Like many diseases, multiple myeloma is broken down into various stages.

 Staging helps doctors track your disease and prescribe the right treatments.
-The sooner you are diagnosed and start treatment, the better your outlook.
+The sooner you receive a diagnosis and start treatment, the better your outlook.

 There are two main systems used to stage multiple myeloma:

 The Durie-Salmon system is discussed in this article.
 It’s based on the level of calcium in a person’s blood along with the proteins hemoglobin and monoclonal immunoglobulin.

 The stages of multiple myeloma also take into account whether or not the cancer is causing problems with your bones or kidneys.
 High levels of blood calcium can indicate advanced bone damage.
 Low levels of hemoglobin and high levels of monoclonal immunoglobin indicate more advanced disease.